elbakerino/react-simple-gestures/README.md

         handlerMouse,
         // use this to add your listeners to any event addListener,
+        // for usage in other event handlers, get the current internal state getState,
     } = useSimpleGestures({
         // only count it as `left/right/up/down` after a change of px on an axis
         minMovementX: 50,